na-sa-do/borc/README.md

 ## Status

 At the moment, the basic streaming encoder and decoder are implemented.
-Being stream-based (like SAX), they're a bit clunky to use.
+Being stream-based, they're a bit clunky to use.
 I plan to write three further interfaces:

-- a basic tree-based encoder and decoder (like DOM)
+- a basic tree-based encoder and decoder
 - an extended stream-based encoder and decoder, which can handle CBOR tags
 - an extended tree-based encoder and decoder